Annie Booth

 As a musician, Kelsey has worked as a lead singer and pianist in both the jazz and pop industries.
 She has worked with many artists and companies across Colorado and prides herself in being able to fit into nearly any musical situation.

 Kelsey is a lifetime learner and curious mind.
-In addition to her master’s degree, she has two certificates in Adobe software, two certificates in auto mechanics, and is currently completing a certificate in software engineering from Flat Iron School.
-Upon completion, Kelsey intends to join the world of technology to serve as many people and purposes as possible with her diverse skill sets.
+In addition to her master’s degree, she has two certificates in Adobe software, two certificates in auto mechanics, and a certificate in software engineering from Flat Iron School.

 Zach Bornheimer